It’s a Carmel Clean Sweep at the Tees Valley Rugby Finals – 22 March 2019

-Former Carmel Student Michael Butterfield (2011 – 2018) has secured a football scholarship to study a mechanical engineering degree at St. Ambrose University, Davenport, Iowa USA.
-Michael is thoroughly enjoying his time in the States both academically and on the sports field.
-Congratulations Michael!
+A former Carmel Student has secured a football scholarship to study a mechanical engineering degree at St. Ambrose University, Davenport, Iowa USA.
+He is thoroughly enjoying his time in the States both academically and on the sports field.
+Congratulations!

 Year 8 Rugby Team Qualify For County Finals

 The Year 8 Rugby team beat Grangefield 10-5, High Tunstall 10-0 and Egglescliffe 15-5 at Allens West and have therefore qualified for the County Finals to be played at Billingham Rugby Club in November.
 Congratulations to them all!